FrancescoCeliento/simplecssorg-theme-wordpress/README_EN.md

 * For donations to Francesco: [PayPal](https://paypal.me/francescoceliento), Bitcoin (35PDTf9NNjLPA2dos3Sbg7cjoWYXnAEjpB)
 * Framework: [Simple.css {}](https://simplecss.org) by [Kev Quirk](https://kevq.uk)
 * [For donations to Kev](https://kevq.uk/buy-me-a-coffee)

+#Updates
+Development updates and all news will be published at https://www.francescoceliento.com/tag/simplecssorg-theme-wordpress (in italian)